Basal cell carcinoma (incl. subtypes)

 Histological classification:

-- Solid basal cell carcinoma
+- Solid nodular basal cell carcinoma

 - Superficial basal cell carcinoma